What Is Condition Monitoring And

 Food products are sensitive to their storage conditions — the maintenance cost comprises 20% of overall production expenses.
 Even little variations of humidity temperature, hygiene, or vibration can increase the risk of food contamination or lead to product waste.

-Technical issues with oil machinery result in huge environmental and financial damage.
-This is why predictive maintenance is a necessary component of oil production.
+Technical issues with oil and gas production and refining equimplemt result in huge environmental and financial damage.
+This is why using IoT sensors for oil and gas machinery and integrating predictive maintenance is a must in this industry.
 Engineers have to check the reliability of generators, compressors, turbines, and motors and analyze their performance with smart analytics.
 Smart condition monitoring solutions can predict these challenges and offer ways of optimization.

 Repairing damaged military equipment is expensive and potentially dangerous.
 If an armored vehicle fails during the operation, the financial and human cost of this error can be of a catastrophic extent.
 To prevent high-performance equipment from unexpected failures, military engineers monitor the machinery and invest in automated technology that can analyze the conditions of the machinery parts remotely during an operation.